Jörg Siebenhandl

-Jörg Siebenhandl (born 18 January 1990) is an Austrian professional footballer who plays as a goalkeeper for Austrian Bundesliga club Sturm Graz and the Austria national team.
+Jörg Siebenhandl (born 18 January 1990) is an Austrian professional footballer who plays as a goalkeeper for 2.
+Liga club Admira Wacker and the Austria national team.

 Club career

 After his contract with SC Wiener Neustadt had expired in summer 2014, Siebenhandl was without a club until he rejoined his first youth club Admira Wacker in November 2014.
 He signed a contract until 2017 and served as an emergency man for injured regular goalkeeper Andreas Leitner.
 In the summer of 2016 he moved to German 2.
 Bundesliga club Würzburger Kickers.
 Siebenhandl made his debut for his new side in a DFB-Pokal defeat to 1860 Munich on 25 October 2016.

 On 9 May 2018, Siebenhandl played as Sturm Graz beat Red Bull Salzburg in extra time to win the 2017–18 Austrian Cup.

+In June 2023, Siebenhandl signed for LASK on a three-year deal.

+On 28 January 2025, Siebenhandl returned to Admira Wacker.

 International career

 He made a debut for the Austria national football team on 27 March 2018 in a 4–0 win against Luxembourg.